-77 Ofgem (source: see footnote 69): "Other business interests could include services DNOs are able to provide outside of their regulated income.
+&lt;sup>76 Ofgem (source: see footnote 68): "Other business interests could include services DNOs are able to provide outside of their regulated income.
 In February 2020, we consulted on DNOs using remote voltage control to provide the ESO with balancing services (CLASS) in RIIO-ED2.
 We are carefully considering the responses to this consultation and expect to provide an update in early 2022."

-16. Appendix D - Interdependencies with other parts of our RIIO-ED2 Business Plan
+16. Appendix D - Interdependencies